juniorcoder2008/typescript-project/README.md

-# Basic Dev-Env
+# Typescript Dev-Env

-This is the basic dev-env, for the **create-project-command**.
+This is the typescript dev-env, for the **typescript-project-command**.
 This is a template, how it looks, if you create a new project by the command.